dejurin/Cryptocurrency-Price-Widget/README.md

 ### We are not supported Cryptojacking! ###
 *__What is cryptojacking?__ Hijacked your personal device to make use of its CPU power to mine cryptocurrencies.*

 On the Internet, there are cases when after installing a script or widget your computer starts to mining.
-We are ot supported CryptojackingYou can see this, check our website or javascript code.
+We are ot supported Cryptojacking.
+You can see this, check our website or javascript code.

 Tools for checking: [Check browser](https://cryptojackingtest.com/), [Scanner Magento](https://github.com/gwillem/magento-malware-scanner)